NotStrahinja/cquiry/README.md

 ## Quickstart

-Just download `qc.h` and drop it in your project.
+Just download `cq.h` and drop it in your project.
 Done.

 ## Platforms